Calcium lactate: Properties

 The lactate ion is chiral, with two enantiomers, D (−,R) and L (+,S).
 The L isomer is the one normally synthesized and metabolized by living organisms, but some bacteria can produce the D form or convert the L to D. Thus calcium lactate also has D and L isomers, where all anions are of the same type.

 Some synthesis processes yield a mixture of the two in equal parts, resulting in the DL (racemic) salt.
 Both the L and the DL forms occur as crystals on the surface of aging Cheddar cheese.

 The solubility of calcium L-lactate in water increases significantly in presence of d-gluconate ions, from 6.7 g/dl) at 25 °C to 9.74 g/dl or more.
 Paradoxically, while the solubility of calcium L-lactate increases with temperature from 10 °C (4.8 g/dl) to 30 °C (8.5 g/dl), the concentration of free Ca^{2+} ions decreases by almost one half.
 This is explained as the lactate and calcium ions becoming less hydrated and forming a complex C_{3}H_{5}O_{3}Ca^{+}.

 The DL (racemic) form of the salt is much less soluble in water than the pure L or D isomers, so that a solution that contains as little as 25% of the D form will deposit racemic DL-lactate crystals instead of L-lactate.

 The pentahydrate loses water in a dry atmosphere between 35 and 135 °C, being reduced to the anhydrous form and losing its crystalline character.
 The process is reversed at 25 °C and 75% relative humidity.

+In aqueous solutions, calcium lactate partially dissociates into calcium ions (Ca2+) and lactate ions (C3H5O3−).
+The lactate ion, being the conjugate base of lactic acid (a weak acid), can undergo slight hydrolysis, making the solution mildly alkaline.
+This reaction increases the concentration of hydroxide ions (OH−), resulting in a solution with a pH slightly above 7, that is, basic.
+Here are approximate pH values for calcium lactate solutions at various concentrations:

+Calcium lactate pentahydrate has solubility in water of or 79 g/L at 25 °C. That property makes calcium lactate readily available for absorption when consumed.
+It is more soluble than some other calcium salts, such as citrate (which has solubility of 0.85 g/L at 25 °C).